nasa/content-guide/_pages/introduction/how-to-use-this-guide.md

 title: How to use this guide
 ---

-The NASA Content Guide is for those who write web content, especially for NASA external websites.

 ## Why this guide was developed

-This guide helps writers create content that’s easy to understand and can be used as a reference on an as-needed basis.
+The NASA Content Guide was developed to to help NASA web content writers to create information that’s easy to understand and can be used as a reference on an as-needed basis.

 Sometimes government websites talk _at_ readers rather than _to_ or _with_ them, which may convey an unfriendly or distant tone.
 Sometimes a government website is written in "governmentese," leaving a reader frustrated or not knowing where they can find more information.
 This guide takes that frustration into account.